 TB is claiming more lives than ever before.
-In the fight against this deadly disease, we are applying our own skills in infection research and working with others in the global effort to find urgently needed new treatments.
+In the fight against this deadly disease, we are working with others in the global effort to find urgently needed new treatments.

 Existing TB therapies are generally effective, but treatment regimes are long and complicated – which means that patients may give up taking the medicine once the symptoms are no longer apparent but before the infection is fully treated.
 This can lead to relapse and makes drug resistance more likely.
 Drug resistance is a significant challenge.
 In multi-drug resistant (MDR) TB, two of the most effective TB drugs are rendered useless.
 There are even more deadly resistant forms - extremely drug resistant (XDR) TB and more recently totally drug resistant (TDR) TB strains have been reported.